 Chicken McCrispy is back at McDonald’s

-You can get this as an Extra Value Meal, with two Chicken McCrispy wings, a drink, and fries for $8.40, or add-on a McCrispy to your meal for $3.50.
-You can also get it ala carte for $6, or in a bucket of six drumsticks and thighs at $16.90.
+You can get this as an Extra Value Meal, with two Chicken McCrispy wings, a drink, and fries for $8.40.
+You can also get it ala carte for $6, or in a bucket of six drumsticks and thighs at $18.80.
+Otherwise, get your hands on the Value Bundle (from $21.50), with six pieces of fried chicken, two medium fries, and two small cokes.

 For those who don’t know, the McDonald’s Chicken McCrispy are deep-fried chicken legs, purportedly bigger, juicier, and better than their McWings.
 When it was launched in 1998, the promotional advertisements featured two cartoon superheroes, Flash Fry and Steam Marinade, who collaborated to create these deep-fried goodies.